frontEndDoctor/Mini-Challenge_W25/README.md

 - **Data Processing:** This step involves downloading open source data on cancer images and preprocessing the data.
 The pre-processing includes grayscaling, making images the same size, getting rid of null values, balancing if need-be, and blurring/cropping images to ONLY include the lesion.

-- **Contours & Binarization:** After preprocessing the dataset to include only grayscale images with lesion, this next step figures out the contours frOm the grayscale images.
+- **Contours & Binarization:** After preprocessing the dataset to include only grayscale images with lesion, this next step figures out the contours from the grayscale images.

 - **Algorithm Comparison:** This step is where the finished dataset is run through a sample machine learning algorithm, then the dataset is adjusted as needed to ensure results are positive.
 The results are then compared between unprocessed, preprocessed, and contour datasets.